Richard Rorty: Biography

 Richard Rorty was born on October 4, 1931, in New York City.
 His parents, James and Winifred Rorty, were activists, writers and social democrats.
 His maternal grandfather, Walter Rauschenbusch, was a central figure in the Social Gospel movement of the early 20th century.

 His father experienced two nervous breakdowns in his later life.
 The second breakdown, which he had in the early 1960s, was more serious and "included claims to divine prescience."
 Consequently, Richard Rorty fell into depression as a teenager and in 1962 began a six-year psychiatric analysis for obsessional neurosis.
 Rorty wrote about the beauty of rural New Jersey orchids in his short autobiography, "Trotsky and the Wild Orchids," and his desire to combine aesthetic beauty and social justice.
 His colleague Jürgen Habermas's obituary for Rorty points out that Rorty's childhood experiences led him to a vision of philosophy as the reconciliation of "the celestial beauty of orchids with Trotsky's dream of justice on earth."
 Habermas describes Rorty as an ironist:

 Nothing is sacred to Rorty the ironist.
-Asked at the end of his life about the 'holy', the strict atheist answered with words reminiscent of the young Hegel: 'My sense of the holy is bound up with the hope that some day my remote descendants will live in a global civilization in which love is pretty much the only law.'
+Asked at the end of his life about the "holy", the strict atheist answered with words reminiscent of the young Hegel: "My sense of the holy is bound up with the hope that some day my remote descendants will live in a global civilization in which love is pretty much the only law."

 Rorty enrolled at the University of Chicago shortly before turning 15, where he received a bachelor's and a master's degree in philosophy (studying under Richard McKeon), continuing at Yale University for a PhD in philosophy (1952–1956).
 He married another academic, Amélie Oksenberg (Harvard University professor), with whom he had a son, Jay Rorty, in 1954.
-After two years in the United States Army, he taught at Wellesley College for three years until 1961.
+After two years in the U.S. Army, he taught at Wellesley College for three years until 1961.
 Rorty divorced his wife and then married Stanford University bioethicist Mary Varney in 1972.
 They had two children, Kevin and Patricia, now Max.
 While Richard Rorty was a "strict atheist" (Habermas), Mary Varney Rorty was a practicing Mormon.